-Update, November 2016: With the new MagicBand 2.0 releasing soon, some of this information (like the template we used) will be out of date.
+Update, January 2017: With the new MagicBand 2.0, which has a different form factor than the original iteration used in this post, some of this information (like the template we used) will be out of date.
 However, the basic techniques–using temporary tattoo paper–should still work regardless.
 You’ll just have to modify your designs to take into account the removable puck in the center, so something with two halves (or a few smaller bits) would work whereas one complete band design probably wouldn’t be feasible.

 It’s arts and crafts time, kids!